CYGNUS-RD/middleware/conf/rucio/rucio_cmd_script/script/README.md

 ### Deleting runs from CNAF_USERDISK
  (remove copy from CNAF_USERDISK)

 In rucio the did is the path-like string, while the rule is a hash value which depends on the rule (CNAF or tape).
-Unsure yet if removing CNAF rule is enough to remove from CNAF disk the files or if the did needs to be removed after the rule protecting it disappears (stronger maneuver).
+It appears that removing the rule is enough to remove files from CNAF.
+The removal of the did, will remove it from the database (stronger maneuver required if the data does not disappear).

 To remove one file through rule use:
 ```